 - 2 small packages of cheese tortellini or 1 large package your favorite brand

 - 2 tbsp of olive oil plus more for tortellini

 - 1 tbsp Salt plus more to taste

 - In a large soup pot over medium heat add your olive oil.

-- When your oil is hot, add your diced carrots, onions and celery and cook for about 3-4 minutes.
+- Next add your diced carrots, onions, garlic, red pepper flakes and oregano and cook for about 3-4 minutes.

 - While your potatoes are cooking, grab a medium pot and fill with water for your tortellini.
 Bring to a boil and cook your tortellini according to the instructions on the package usually 3-4 minutes.

-- Drain your tortellini and add it back to it's pot (move it off the heat and add a good drizzle of olive oil and gently mix to prevent them from sticking.
+- Drain your tortellini and add it back to its pot (move it off the heat and add a good drizzle of olive oil and gently mix to prevent them from sticking.)
 Set aside.
 Note: You want to keep your pasta separate from your soup until you are ready to serve it or else your pasta will drink up all your broth and become mushy.

 - Back to the soup, once the potatoes are ready (this is when you can pierce them with a fork) you can go ahead and add your heavy cream to the soup and stir well.
 Taste for seasoning at this point and see if it needs salt or pepper.

 - Add a large ladle of tortellini to each bowl and then ladle in the soup over top making sure to get some of all the yummy ingredients into each bowl.